Rajesh18rj/Notes-and-Codes/Tailwind/installation.md

 # 3. Add the Tailwind directives to your CSS

+go to-> app.css

-go to app.css  remove old and add this
+remove old and add this

     @tailwind base;
     @tailwind components;